 You have to hire a lawyer to accompany you during the interrogation and further investigation.
 Moreover, before the questioning you should meet with your lawyer 2-3 times to devise a defense strategy.

-Thank you for staying with us, next time we will talk about the types of crimes that foreigners often get involved in and what measures can be taken in each case.
+Thank you for reading “Criminal Procedure in Korea Part 3 a Call from Investigator”, see our other blog posts on the types of crimes that foreigners often get involved in and what measures can be taken in each case.